-Mentor Name: Apprentice Name: Date: t this checklist and plan before your see meant to be a helpful tool for you to You are also not required to confi, the more likely your session do everything on the checklist, but the on will go smoothly. more you are able to check Review work plan.Check to see where you set out for the month? ou are at in your monthly work plan.
-A re you following the goals yoເ • an. on plan can help you to feel confident in nned enough topics or activities. in how the session will go, • phrases. is a particular topic you want to talk al s before you go into the session. oout, it can be helpful to learn Review last session's reListening to the record last time. ecording. ing from your last session can remind you of what you talked about Confirm with mentor.Make sure to confirm volet them know that you with your mentor before every session are on your way. if they are still available, or · If you have something specific in mind for your session, make ke sure to let them know bringing with you and ask if that's okay.
+Mentor Name: Apprentice Name: Date: • ut this checklist and plan before your se re meant to be a helpful tool for you to c You are also not required to off, the more likely your sess do everything on the checklist, but the ion will go smoothly. more you are able to check Review work plan.Check to see where y set out for the month? ou are at in your monthly work plan.
+Ar e you following the goals you lan. on plan can help you to feel confident in ned enough topics or activities. n how the session will go, • l phrases. is a particular topic you want to talk ab es before you go into the session. out, it can be helpful to learn Review last session's rListening to the record last time. ecording. ding from your last session can remind you of what you talked abou ☐ Confirm with mentor.
+Make sure to confirm let them know that you with your mentor before every session u are on your way. if they are still available, or , g specific in mind for your session, makenple, let them know you want to work or bringing with you and ask if that's okay.